What Are The Big Lap Costs to Travel Australia?

 Caravan Park Accommodation

 Staying in caravan parks every night can get pricey and add $$$ to your trip very fast.
 They usually offer comfortable living and lots to do for the kids like swimming pools and jumping pillows.

-Our children are 8yrs, 6yrs and 5 yrs and each child cost an extra $5 or $10 per night on top of the nightly base rate.
+Our children are all under the age of 9 and each child cost an extra $5 or $15 per night on top of the nightly base rate.
 So you can see where caravan parks get expensive.

 -paying weekly rates will get you a cheaper deal

 -Having the caravan discount cards will get you 10% off

 –TAWK discount cards will get you a night or two where kids stay free plus many other great discounts on travelling products and services.

 Choosing low cost places to stay will save you heaps when doing the lap.
 These low cost options usually include National Parks, showgrounds and council locations like the beaches etc. These can vary in price from as little as $10-$40 per night.
 In most cases these places offer water and power depending where you choose.
 If it is $10 then you will not get power and water, but for $25 at a showgrounds then you will.